QUVA-Lab/escnn/README.md

 If you want to better understand the theory behind equivariant and steerable neural networks, you can check these references:
 - Erik Bekkers' [lectures](https://uvagedl.github.io/) on *Geometric Deep Learning* at in the Deep Learning 2 course at the University of Amsterdam
 - The course material also includes a [tutorial](https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/DL2/Geometric_deep_learning/tutorial1_regular_group_convolutions.html) on *group convolution* and [another](https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/DL2/Geometric_deep_learning/tutorial2_steerable_cnns.html) about Steerable CNNs, using *this library*.
-- My [thesis](https://gabri95.github.io/Thesis/thesis.pdf) provides a brief overview of the essential mathematical ingredients needed to understand Steerable CNNs.
+- Gabriele's [MSc thesis](https://gabri95.github.io/Thesis/thesis.pdf) provides a brief overview of the essential mathematical ingredients needed to understand Steerable CNNs.
+- Maurice's [PhD thesis](https://maurice-weiler.gitlab.io/#cnn_book) develops the representation theory of steerable CNNs, deriving the most prominent layers and explaining the gauge theoretic viewpoint.

 ## Dependencies